CrossyChainsaw/MoneySquadronVirus/README.md

 # Money Squadron Virus
 Money Squadron Virus is a discord bot that sends off commands.
 The memes are themes arround a discord server called Money Squadron.
+(This is not a virus)

 ## Commands
 The prefixes for this bot are either 'ms' or 'Ms', both work.